apache/mxnet/example/rnn/word_lm/README.md

 The example requires MXNet built with CUDA.

 ## Data
-The PTB data is the processed version from [(Mikolov et al, 2010)](http://www.fit.vutbr.cz/research/groups/speech/publi/2010/mikolov_interspeech2010_IS100722.pdf):
+The Sherlock Holmes data is a copyright free copy of Sherlock Holmes from[(Project Gutenberg)](http://www.gutenberg.org/cache/epub/1661/pg1661.txt):

 ## Usage
 Example runs and the results: